Tianxiang-C/SCI-Cream/content/authors/wang-qingyang/_index.md

 user_groups:
   - Current Undergraduate Advisees
 ---
-WANG Qingyang (汪晴漾) is an undergraduate advisee in applied psychology under Prof. HE Jinbo's supervision.
+WANG Qingyang (汪晴漾) is an undergraduate advisee in marketing and communication under Prof. HE Jinbo's supervision.